CURRENTLY FUNDED RESEARCHERS

 Date awarded: November 2017

 Summary: We discovered PACS-1 in 1998 and we have shown that this multi-functional protein has key roles in both the cytoplasm and the nucleus.
 In the cytoplasm, PACS-1 mediates the trafficking of proteases, ion channels and cell surface receptors, and modulates the sensitivity of cells to induction of apoptosis.
 PACS-1 also shuttles to the nucleus where it interacts with chromatin modifying enzymes that modulate gene expression.
 We are investigating how the PACS-1 R203W disease mutation, which underlies PACS-1 Syndrome, affects the cellular function and atomic structure of PACS-1.
 The R203W mutation resides in the critical cargo(furin)-binding region (FBR).

 We will therefore rigorously test to what extent the R203W mutation alters binding of a broad panel of important client proteins and to what extent this mutation disturbs the function of the nearby autoregulatory domain, which controls access of client proteins to the FBR.
 We will leverage cell-based assays that monitor PACS-1-dependent membrane traffic, apoptosis or genome stability to determine which of these pathways may be most profoundly affected by the R203W mutation.
 Our cell and molecular studies will be complemented by protein structure studies conducted by Dr. Angela Gronenborn’s team (University of Pittsburgh), who is using nuclear magnetic resonance (NMR) spectroscopy and X-ray crystallography to ascertain the atomic structure of PACS-1 R203W.
 Together, our combined studies will ground our future efforts to identify small molecule compounds that may lead to therapies for treating PACS-1 Syndrome.

-“Functional Studies on PACS1/SHMS Syndrome”
+“Functional Studies on PACS1/SHMS Syndrome in Zebrafish”